 I’m an Austin-based designer with a knack for research and a passion for testing through a user-centered design approach.
 I take great pride in the UX solutions I help devise and the products that I help craft for users.

 After starting my career in agency work, I worked for a variety of software houses: from a tiny Chinese-centric startup to Global 500 companies.
 In the last few years I’ve been heavily focused in client services, working with a wide variety of users in a wide variety of markets.
-I’m currently directing product design internally for a high-growth Austin company.
+I’m currently leading user experience for Mighty, a small Austin-based design and strategy company.

-I also make my own furniture, brew beer, and watch old Kung-Fu movies in my spare time; so I got that goin’ for me, which is nice.
+I also make my own furniture, watch old Kung-Fu movies in my spare time, and I’m a decent cook; so I got that goin’ for me, which is nice.

 Working as either an individual contributor or a team leader, I act as an integral part of a project group or as a UX coach, teaching clients and advising teams on best practices and key research findings.
 My strengths really shine in strategic work, though I’m also well versed when it comes to rolling up my sleeves for tactical work.